gpupo/kakashi/README.md

   - On mail server detected a message with a absurd spam score
 - CLI Tools
   - Enable SpamAssassin auto-deletion
+  - Tool for checking high hits on httpd server

 - [ ] More
   - [ ] Using the Lightning Cutter
   - [ ] Takes up office as the Sixth Hokage